robertklep/node-instapaper/README.md

 - or, an OAuth token and secret from a previous authentication round.

 You should never store the username/password locally.
-Instead, after you've used them to get an OAuth token/secret pair, use that instead.
+Instead, after you've used them to get an OAuth token/secret pair, use those instead.

 ## Usage: